davejm/dissertation-report/source/13_design.md

 ## Model Choice

 The SVM classifier was used in order to provide a comparative baseline to the neural network classifier.
 An untuned SVM and an SVM tuned via grid-search provided baseline scores.
-For the neural network, a single layer network was used to provide a baseline and check that everything was working correcly.
+For the neural network, a single layer network was used to provide a baseline and check that everything was working correctly.
 The main network of interest was the 'complex' neural network which comprised 1 hidden layer of 500 neurons, dropout layers, random weight initialisation and was trained with the RMSProp optimiser.
 Figures \ref{fig:simple_nn} and \ref{fig:complex_nn} show diagrams of the simple and complex neural network architectures.

 ![The simple single-layer neural network architecture.\label{fig:simple_nn}](source/figures/nn_simple.png)